ritesh319/netflix-ui-clone/README.md

-# netflix-ui-clone
+## Disclaimer

+This project is **not affiliated with Netflix in any way**.
+It is a **self-taught, non-commercial clone** made for **educational purposes and portfolio showcase**.
+All logos, names, and trademarks of Netflix belong to Netflix, Inc.
-This is a self-taught, non-commercial clone of Netflix's UI, created purely for educational purposes and portfolio showcase.
-The project demonstrates my ability to recreate a complex UI using pure HTML and CSS, focusing on layout, styling, and responsive design
+This project simply demonstrates my **frontend skills and ability to recreate a UI**.